legrosmanu/zikstock-songbook/README.md

 ./mvnw compile quarkus:dev
 ```

+Because it is a Quarkus app, testcontainers is used.
+If you are on macOS, maybe you use Colima or Rancher desktop.
+In that case, you'll need to check on the testcontainers website to know which environment variables to add on your machine.

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

 #### Packaging and running the application